City backflow route

 • Sites with health-hazard assemblies, building or suite isolation, private fire hydrants, fire sprinklers, irrigation, auxiliary water, or other listed backflow risks.

 • Austin Water reviews records, investigates compliance, and can issue violations or suspend City registration for repeated tester violations.
-Falsified records can trigger criminal prosecution.
+Falsified records can trigger criminal prosecution, and three notices of violation within two years can suspend a tester's City registration for one year.

 • Program phone: 512-972-1060